icebert04/icebert04.github.io/_posts/2017-11-20-food-for-free.md

 How?
 There are lots of ways exactly..

 1.)
 You can plant different kinds of fruits and vegetables in your own backyard.
-With the help of good ole' **GOOGLE** you can search and get ideas of specific food that you want to have on your table.
+With the help of good ole' **GOOGLE**, you can search and get ideas of specific food that you want to have on your table.
-There are also a lot of available Free seminars and Facebook Groups that you can join and get substantial information about organic urban farming.
+There are also a lot of available Free seminars and Facebook Groups that you can join and get generous information about organic urban farming.
-If your village assocation will also allow, you have the option to take in several egg laying chickens that will lay organic eggs for you and your family all year round.
+If your village assocation will give consent, you have the option to take in a few egg laying chickens that will lay organic eggs for you and your family all year round.

 2.)
 I'm sure each one of us has a province.
 Some are near Manila and some a quite far.
-But the truth of the matter is you don't really need to be there most of the time.
-Your relatives like your Tito, Pinsan, Pamangkin, etc. can take of your Livestock Farm Animals like...
+But the truth of the matter is, you don't really need to be there most of the time.
+Your relatives like your Tito, Pinsan, Pamangkin, etc. can take care of your Livestock Farm Animals like...

 - Pigs (Bacon, Sisig, Crispy Pata, Ham, Pork Chops, Liempo and even Lechon)
 - Cow and Goats (Milk, Cheese, Yoghurt, Steak, Kaldareta, Pinapaitan, Lengua and Burger Patties)
-- Chickens and Ducks (Eggs, Salted Agges, Balut, Chicken Pies, and Roasted Duck)
+- Chickens and Ducks (Eggs, Salted Eggs, Balut, Chicken Pies, and Roasted Duck)

 - For you Fruits and Vegatables you can have...
 - Asparagus, Cherry Tomatoes, Carrot Cakes, Strawberry Icecream,